lily-soetebier/Justice-Centered-Data-Design/src/02-Why-Stats/03-freq-dist-create.md

       ["key2L2", Number],
       ["key2L2", Number],
       //more L2 entries for key2L1 ...
+      // key2L1= gender; key2L2= race
     ]
   ],
   //more L1 entries...
 ]
+//Can be looped through like a usual array, but the more groupings, the more loops it will take to get to the inner most data

 // And so on, based on the number of levels rolled up
 ```